ChefBoyarB/Phantom-Analysis/README.md

 - the legacy workflow
 - which analysis file to run
 - how to create and use configs
+- how the current analysis configs are organized into subfolders

 ### `Comparison_Analysis/`
 Contains scripts that compare outputs across completed analysis runs.